ukstv/pinning-aggregation/README.md

 # IPFS Pinning Aggregation

-This package provides a way to aggregate multiple pinning services, like they are one.
+This suite provides a way to aggregate multiple pinning services, like they are one.
 It includes vanilla IPFS node pinning, as well as pinning to Filecoin via Powergate.

 ## Context and problem statement